 Following the above tips will help you better keep track of your marketing efforts and how they are resulting in terms of engagement and conversions.
 It’s important that you stay consistent and double check your tags so that data is being properly allocated in Google Analytics to help you make stronger marketing decisions.

-As always, if you have any questions or need help in setting up your tags, feel free to shoot us a message, and one of our Google Analytics Certified experts will be in touch to help you out.
+As a Google Certified digital marketing agency, we're always here to answer questions you may have regarding your Google Analytics implementation.
+Feel free to shoot us a message, and one of our Google Analytics Certified experts will be in touch to help you out.
 Happy tagging!